tjFogarty/tj-ie/src/site/posts/building-my-site-part-ii-setup.md

 ## Craft

-At the moment, while Craft is in it's release candidate stage, it's only available as a {% external-link "https://getcomposer.org/", "Composer" %} package.
+At the moment, while Craft is in it's release candidate stage, it's only available as a [Composer](https://getcomposer.org/) package.
 This is set to change once it's ready for a wider release.

-I'm using {% external-link "https://github.com/laravel/valet", "Valet" %} for local development, but you can use whatever suits your workflow provided it meets the requirements, with the main ones being PHP >;= 7 and either MySQL 5.5+ or PostgreSQL 9.5+.
-It's worth looking at the {% external-link "https://github.com/craftcms/docs/blob/master/en/requirements.md", "full list of requirements" %} to see what PHP extensions are required as well.
+I'm using [Valet](https://github.com/laravel/valet) for local development, but you can use whatever suits your workflow provided it meets the requirements, with the main ones being PHP >;= 7 and either MySQL 5.5+ or PostgreSQL 9.5+.
+It's worth looking at the [full list of requirements](https://github.com/craftcms/docs/blob/master/en/requirements.md) to see what PHP extensions are required as well.

 To get a starter project installed, you can run: